helleborus22/unsupervised-machine-learning/README.md

 2. Further reduce the dataset dimensions with t-SNE and visually inspect the results.
 To do this, run t-SNE on the principal components, which is the output of the PCA transformation.

 3. Create a scatter plot of the t-SNE output.
 Are there distinct clusters?
-No distinct clusters were found.
+Four distinct clusters are visible.

 ### Part 3: Perform a Cluster Analysis with K-means